flaneurette/Automated-Server-Backup/README.md

 Save.

-## On Windows
+## On Windows, final step

 1. Create a PuTTY private key using puttygen if you don’t have one yet.
-2. Create a folder on your Desktop called /Backup/ (or somewhere else,  edit all files to set correct).
+2. Create a folder on your Desktop called `Backup` (or somewhere else,  edit all files to set it correct).
 3. Then move these files into the folder:

 ```
 - pscp.exe
 - Run-Backup.vbs
 - Server-Backup.bat
-- Your Putty private key, i.e. privatekey.ppk
+- Your Putty private server key, i.e. privatekey.ppk (not your private GPG key!)
 ```

 ## Run it manually, or schedule.

 Manually: